Luke Jacobz

 Luke Jacobz (born Luke Jacob Ashwood; 14 February 1981) is an Australian actor and television presenter.
+He is best known for his roles as Zac Croft in Heartbreak High, Patrick Brewer in McLeod's Daughters, Angelo Rosetta in Home and Away, and as presenter of the Australian version of The X Factor.

+Early life

+Jacobz was born Luke Jacob Ashwood.
+Jacobz is a screen name, derived from adding a 'z' to the actor's middle name.
+He has one brother.
+Jacobz appeared in a high school production of The Man of Steel in 1995.

 Career

-He appeared in a high school production of The Man of Steel in 1995.
-He came to public attention when he starred as Zac Croft for two years on the Australian teen drama television series Heartbreak High.
+Jacobz came to public attention when he starred as Zac Croft for two years on the Australian teen drama television series Heartbreak High.
 He later moved on to hosting television programs such as The Big Arvo and Popstars Live.

 Jacobz made a return to acting in McLeod's Daughters as Patrick Brewer, appearing on the show between 2005 and 2008.
-He also appeared in a six-month recurring role as Angelo Rosetta in Home and Away, where after becoming a viewer favourite, he was then upgraded to series regular.
+From 2008 until 2011, Jacobz played Angelo Rosetta in the Australian soap opera Home and Away.
+He was only originally supposed to be in the serial for six months, but proved popular with viewers.
+Jacobz's character was written out after producers felt that he had done everything they wanted him to do.

 In 2008, Jacobz was crowned Dancing with the Stars champion along with dancer and mentor Luda Kroitor.

 Jacobz hosted seasons 2 through to 7 of The X Factor, from 2010 to 2015.

-Jacobz returned to television in 2017 to host Instant Hotel.
+After the death of his father, Jacobz left Australia for Los Angeles.
+He struggled to find steady work and returned to Australia in 2017 to host Instant Hotel.
+He was replaced by Laurence Llewelyn-Bowen in 2018, however, he admitted "They needed someone with an eye for design.
+I'm not a home builder, I'm a host.
+If I was replaced by another host, I'd be upset."

-In 2019, Jacobz was a contestant in the fifth Australian season of I'm A Celebrity...Get Me Out of Here!
+In 2019 Jacobz was a contestant in the fifth Australian season of I'm A Celebrity...Get Me Out of Here!
+He was eliminated along with Angie Kent in a double elimination, making them the ninth and tenth contestants to leave the jungle.

-From 13 August 2020 he returned to Home and Away, again playing Angelo Rosetta in a recurring role.
-He will depart the series on 26 November 2020.
+From 13 August 2020 he reprised his role of Angelo Rosetta and returned to Home and Away in a recurring role.
+He departed the series on 26 November 2020.